 Writing good spaced repetition memory prompts is hard; writing good conceptual prompts is much more so.
 The techniques used to encode abstract, conceptual knowledge are not well or widely understood.
-See What are the most important attributes of good spaced repetition memory prompts? for more.
+See Important attributes of good spaced repetition memory prompts for more.
 Particularly relevant here: Spaced repetition memory prompts should encode ideas from multiple angles.

-This is one retort to Many people view memory as unimportant to deep creative work.
+This is one important retort to Many people view memory as unimportant to deep creative work.